 - Anse Source D'Argent

 Tip: Anse Source D'Argent is the Seychelles' most iconic beach.
 You'll need to pay the 115 SCR entrance fee to the estate to access it.

 35. Visit the Jardin Du Roi Spice Garden on Mahe

 Due to the Seychelles geographical location between East Africa and India, the archipelago has long been part of an important trading route for spices.
 This, combined with a tropical climate that is perfect for growing crops like vanilla, cinnamon and nutmeg, means that spice gardens are very common.

 One of the best examples of a Seychellois spice garden can be found at Jardin Du Roi.

-This is a beautiful colonial-style plantation and gardens is open to the public and tourists are free to wonder through the fruit and spice gardens.
+This is a beautiful colonial-style plantation and gardens is open to the public and tourists are free to wander through the fruit and spice gardens.
 At the Jardin Du Roi, you’ll find everything from bananas to breadfruit trees, and even a giant tortoise pen!
-I highly recommend making the trip to Jardin Du Roi if you’re looking for educational things to do in the Seychelles.
+I highly recommend making the trip to Jardin Du Roi if you're looking for educational things to do in the Seychelles.

 36 Stay in a Historic Chateau on La Digue